abidroid/session11_sqlite_db/README.md

 A few resources to get you started if this is your first Flutter project:

+<h2>Assignments</h2>
+- Validate Email, Mobile TextFields
+- Convert Uni TextField to DropDown with 10 universities
+- Redesign the Student Card widget with your own creativity
+- Upload project to github

+<h3>Note</h3>
+- Send screenshots of the screens

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)